Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/exercises/session-00-and-01-practice.md

 # Practice Questions for sessions 00 (installation) and 01 (R basics)

-Use the R console or an R script to complete the following exercises.
+Create a new R script in RStudio to complete the following exercises.
+Save the script in the r_project folder you created during the first session and name the file practice_00_01.R.

 ## 1. Checking and Installing a Package